srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-### Calculate the Network's Memory Needs
+### Calculate the Network's Memory

-To create the network we first need to calculate how much memory it will need.
+To create the network we first need to calculate how much memory it needs.
-Obviously, this depends on many different parameters, such as number of layers, number of nodes per layer, the size of the filter in a convolutional layer, etc.
+Obviously, this depends on many different parameters, such as the number of layers, the number of nodes per layer, the size of the filter in a convolutional layer, etc.

 ```c